 Before you buy yet another concealer or foundation, why not try treating your blemishes and other skin woes at the source?

-Customizing your skincare routine can help you treat chronic conditions and finally love the skin you’re in.
+Customizing your skincare routine can help you treat chronic conditions, give you plumper skin, and finally love the skin you’re in.
 But first, you need to understand your skin.
 Here are the three steps you need to do just that.

 1. Narrow Your Skin Woes